jazzband/django-axes/docs/4_configuration.rst

    * - AXES_LOCKOUT_PARAMETERS
      - ["ip_address"]
      - A list of parameters that Axes uses to lock out users.
-It can also be callable, which takes an http request or AccesAttempt object and credentials and returns a list of parameters.
+It can also be callable, which takes an http request or AccessAttempt object and credentials and returns a list of parameters.
 Each parameter can be a string (a single parameter) or a list of strings (a combined parameter).
 For example, if you configure ``AXES_LOCKOUT_PARAMETERS = ["ip_address", ["username", "user_agent"]]``, axes